The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: An immuno-epidemiological transmission model

 \section{An immuno-epidemiological transmission model}

 In this section, we construct an immuno-epidemiological model of respiratory virus transmission.
 We first classify our population of interest according to their epidemiological status, which may be either susceptible ($S$) or infectious ($I$).
 Individuals in the susceptible class have some effective antibody level $c$ against the currently circulating virus.
 We assume that this level decays exponentially with time due to a combination of antibody waning and antigenic drift, yielding an effective antibody decay rate $r$.
+For antibody waning, this fixed decay rate reflects a long-term exponential decay of antibodies due to depletion of plasma and memory B-cells that has been observed across a range of viruses (e.g.\ \cite{Andraud2012-nr, Movsisyan2022-yz, Deichmann2025-ti, Stocks2025-gq}).
 For simplicity, we have taken here that any contribution of antigenic drift to the effective antibody decay rate is fixed over time.
 This is consistent with the approximately linear increase in antigenic distance over time observed in, for example, the influenza viruses \parencite{Bedford2014-bd}.
 However, it does not capture the possibility of antigenic variation increasing during times of greater viral transmission \parencite{Bedford2015-zb}.
+In addition, this effective antibody level could only be directly observed in the scenario where no antigenic drift contributes to the effective antibody decay rate.
+Otherwise, the effective antibody level is a phenomenological quantity that measures the antibody response against an idealised `most recent' viral strain, which cannot be observed.

 To capture this effective antibody level within a compartmental framework, we stratify the susceptible population across compartments $S_i$ where $0 \leq i \leq k$, each with a corresponding effective antibody level $c_i$: